Bushfire fighting water additives and health

 Chemicals used in water additives

 Water enhancers are made up of thickeners, stabilisers as well as super absorbent polymers like those found in some absorbent pads and disposable nappies.
-Currently, QFES use a water enhancer product called Blaze Tamer 380.
+Currently, QFD use a water enhancer product called Blaze Tamer 380.

 The basic ingredients of retardant are a mix of water, ammonium polyphosphate (also readily used as fertiliser), thickeners (gum and/or clay) and corrosion inhibitors to protect the machinery that applies the product.
 A red pigment made of iron oxide is also added so as the retardant can be seen on the ground.